Centro de Investigacion en Matematicas (CIMAT)

 - Virtual humans

 We invite submissions of original, high-quality papers in any of the topics of interest mentioned above or any related topic.
-Each submission should be 6-10 pages in length.
+Each submission should be 4-10 pages in length, including references.
 The review process will be double-blind, which means that paper submissions must be anonymous and include the unique paper ID that will be assigned upon creating a submission using the online system.
 Papers should not have previously appeared in, or be currently submitted to, any other conference or journal.
 All papers will be reviewed carefully by the International Program Committee members.

 We also invite submissions of poster papers in any of the topics of interest and related areas.
 Each submission should be 1-2 pages in length.
 Two types of work can be submitted directly for poster presentation: (i) Work that has been published elsewhere but is of particular relevance to the MIG community can be submitted as a poster.
 This work and the venue in which it as published should be identified in the abstract; (ii) Work that is of interest to the MIG community but is not yet mature enough to appear as a paper.
 Posters will not appear in the official MIG proceedings or in the ACM Digital library but will appear in an online database for distribution at author’s discretion.